liyi5895/collaborative-editor/memory-bank/activeContext.md

 ### Frontend
 - Implemented the main App component with React Query integration
 - Created the DocumentEditor component with Slate.js
-- Implemented the ChatPanel component for AI interaction
+- Implemented the ChatPanel component for AI interaction with model selection dropdown
 - Added document list view for managing documents
 - Implemented API service for communication with the backend
+- Updated the ChatPanel styling to accommodate the model selection dropdown

 ### Backend
 - Set up FastAPI server with RESTful endpoints
 - Implemented document CRUD operations
 - Created chat history endpoints
-- Integrated LangChain and LangGraph for AI assistant functionality
+- Integrated LangChain and LangGraph with OpenRouter API for real LLM model integration
+- Added support for multiple LLM models (Claude 3.7 Sonnet and GPT-4.1)
 - Implemented in-memory storage for documents and chat history
+- Added environment variable configuration for API keys

 ## Next Steps